 Section 3.23(6) of the Crown Land Management Act, 2016 requires Murrumbidgee Council to adopt a Plan of Management for any Crown reserve for which it is the appointed Crown Land Manager, and that is classified as community land under the Local Government Act 1993 (LG Act).
 These PoMs must be prepared and adopted in accordance with the provisions of Division 2 of Part 2 of Chapter 6 of the LG Act.
-The core objectives for the management of community land categorized as a park and for general community use are set out in sections 36G and 36l of the Local Government Act, 1993 and clauses 104 & 106 of the Local Government (General) Regulation 2005 respectively.
-These core objectives are set out in Table 4.
+The core objectives for the management of community land categorized as a park and for general community use are set out in sections 36F, 36G and 36I of the Local Government Act, 1993 and clauses 103, 104 & 106 of the Local Government (General) Regulation 2021 respectively.
+These core objectives are as follows: